Car radiators, allow the scorching heat generated by your engine, to be dissipated into the air.

 The radiator is at the front of your vehicle, behind the grille.
-The radiator itself consists of a number of tubes through which coolant flows.
-The tubes are in between two tanks that hold coolant at the inlet and outlet.
-Attached to these tubes in the radiator core are fins, which radiate heat into the air.
-Consequently, having different coolant flow patterns all with their own particular advantages and disadvantages.
+The radiator itself consists of, a number of tubes through which coolant flows.
+The tubes, are in between two tanks, that hold coolant at the inlet and outlet.
+Attached to these tubes in the core are fins, which radiate heat into the air.

-- The heated coolant then enters the radiator, through the upper radiator hose.
+- The heated coolant then enters, through the upper hose.

-- Furthermore, Flowing through the radiator tubes, which take on the heat.
+- Furthermore, flowing through the car radiators tubes, which take on the heat.

-- Sometimes, Too much heat is generated; and the radiator just can not keep up.
+- But, sometimes, too much heat is generated and it just can not keep up.

 - Finally, the cooled coolant returns to the engine, to repeat its journey.

-Radiators Can Suffer A Number Of Problems, But Some Are More Common Than Others.
+Common Car Radiators Can Suffer A Number Of Problems:

-The most common problem is a clogged radiator.
-Corrosion inside the radiator can cause rust to enter the coolant; turning it into a yellow or brownish sludge.
-This sludge flows more slowly, and cannot cool the engine as effectively.
-Engine overheating may be a sign of a clogged radiator.
-Clogged radiators can also develop further corrosion which can eventually lead to leaks.
+So, the most common problem, is a clogged radiator.
+Corrosion inside the radiator, can cause rust to enter the coolant.
+Consequently, turning it into a yellow or brownish sludge.
+This sludge flows slowly and cannot cool the engine as effectively.
+Engine overheating, may be a sign of a clogged radiator.
+Clogged car radiators can also develop further corrosion, which can eventually lead to leaks.
 This problem should be avoidable though, if you change the coolant at regular intervals.

-Occasionally, radiators will develop problems from the outside rather than the inside.
-Rocks or other road debris can damage the radiator.
-This can lead to punctures and leaks or to bent or broken fins.
-Since the fins’ purpose is to increase the surface area of the radiator and radiate heat away; damage to the fins significantly dampens the radiator’s effectiveness.
-Rust and corrosion can also affect the outside of the radiator; leading to leaks or decreased effectiveness of the fins.
+Occasionally, radiators will develop problems, from the outside rather than the inside.
+Rocks or other road debris, can cause damage.
+This can lead to, punctures and leaks or to bent or broken fins.
+So, the fins purpose is to, increase the surface area of the radiator and radiate heat away.
+As a result, damage to the fins, significantly dampens the radiator’s effectiveness.
+Rust and corrosion, can also affect the outside of car radiators.
+Consequently, leading to leaks or decreased effectiveness of the fins.
 A good working rad cap, is also a must.

 Proper Grounding And Electrolysis

 On rare occasions, more unusual problems can occur.
-If not properly grounded, the radiator may receive an electric charge.
-In aluminum radiators, this will cause electrolysis to occur.
-In this situation, an electrochemical reaction between the aluminum; and the coolant will cause rapid corrosion of the aluminum.
-Aluminum may also react poorly with old cooling additives.
-Copper tubes, because they are not as strong as aluminum, can blow out under pressure.
+If not properly grounded, it may receive, an electric charge.
+In aluminum, this will cause electrolysis to occur.
+In this situation, an electrochemical reaction, between the aluminum and the coolant; will cause rapid corrosion of the aluminum.
+Aluminum may also react poorly, with old cooling additives.

 Damaged Transmission Cooler Leaking Internally

-You could have another component in the radiator; for vehicles with an automatic transmission.
-Consequently, A separate tank mounted inside one of the tanks.
-Fittings connect this inner tank through steel tubes to the automatic transmission.
-As a result, Cooling the transmission fluid.
-It is possible for fluids to intermix, Because of internal damage.
+You could also have another component, for vehicles with an automatic transmission.
+Consequently, a separate tank, mounted inside one of the tanks.
+Fittings connect this inner tank, through steel tubes to the automatic transmission.
+Consequently, cooling the transmission fluid.
+It is possible, for fluids to intermix, because of internal damage.